Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 This module is optional

-In this module, students will explore the development of social behaviour in children and young people from a variety of theoretical perspectives, and will discuss how knowledge of the psychology of social development can be applied to real world issues.
+In this module, students will explore the development of social behaviour in children and young people from a variety of theoretical perspectives, examine the environmental factors that influence social development in the home and beyond, look at some real-world issues and problems that impact young people's lives, then explore lifespan development from adolescence to old age.
+The theory and research examined will illuminate real world issues and problems.
 The module will also consider how knowledge based on research into the study of social development can be applied in clinical and educational settings.
 It builds on modules in Year 2, particularly Social Psychology and Developmental Psychology.

 Status: O